 If you ignore the fact that the ultimate tradeable asset of many cryptonetworks will be tokens instead of equity securities, cryptonetworks are simply a replay of two well-known assets classes familiar to institutional investors: the illiquid private equity market; and the liquid, publicly listed market.

 Today, institutional investors get exposure to the latter a couple of ways: Just as they can directly hold Apple stock, they can also hold at least the most liquid of the listed crypto tokens.
 But they often choose to use outside managers for publicly traded stocks like Apple — why?
-Because presumably an outside manager who focuses on the listed market full time is likely to have an advantage in generating alpha relative to a pure passive index strategy or an internal-only active management function.
+Because presumably an outside manager who focuses on the listed market full time is likely to have an advantage relative to a pure passive index strategy or an internal-only active management function.

 * * *